stephane/box-somfy-dio/README.md

 Arduino program to control equipments via the protocol SOMFY RTS or Chacon DiO.

-This code has been tested on ESP8266 with the very simple electronic components:
+This code has been tested on ESP8266 with RF 433.42 Mhz transmitter.
+The transmitter commonly sold have a 433.92 MHz crystal.
+You can buy 433.42 Mhz crystal and change it with a bit of soldering.

 ## History